minibolt-guide/minibolt/guide/system/configuration.md

   ```

 To change the system configuration and files that don't belong to user "admin", you have to prefix commands with `sudo`.
-You will be prompted to enter your admin password from time to time for increased security.
+You will be prompted to enter your admin `password [A]` from time to time for increased security.

 ---